BA, MA, PhD

 - Director of Studies, HSPS Part II (Biological Anthropology)

-Augusta McMahon has a BA in Classical and Near Eastern Archaeology from Bryn Mawr College (Pennsylvania) and an M.A. and PhD in Mesopotamian Archaeology from the University of Chicago.
+Dr Augusta McMahon has a BA in Classical and Near Eastern Archaeology from Bryn Mawr College (Pennsylvania) and an M.A. and PhD in Mesopotamian Archaeology from the University of Chicago.
 She has excavated in Iraq, Syria, Turkey and Yemen and has been a member of the Archaeology Division since 1995.
+She is Course Co-ordinator for Assyriology and Graduate Admissions Officer for Archaeology.